VinchC/whatsnext/front/exercises.md

 From commit 00fe7821b1f99f8a183feb3e95a10881b14e5b49

-- a create LP method with the six steps (type, state, update, create, form, and onChange)
+- a create LP method with the six steps (type, state, update, create, form, and onChange) and redirection